 interaction for browser end-to-end tests.
 The Mobify Test Framework manages the

-installation of Selenium and Chromedriver and the latest versions are
+installation of Chromedriver and the latest version is

 automatically downloaded when the project is installed.

 # The following are optional environment variables of which you can set before running: Environment variables: NIGHTWATCH_SAUCE_USERNAME Saucelabs username NIGHTWATCH_SAUCE_ACCESS_KEY Saucelabs password NIGHTWATCH_SRC_FOLDERS Space-separated list of folders containing tests (default ['./tests/e2e']) NIGHTWATCH_OUTPUT_FOLDER Output folder for test reports (default './tests/reports') NIGHTWATCH_SCREENSHOTS_PATH Output folder for test screenshots (default './tests/screenshots') # Run all end-to-end tests mobify-test-framework nightwatch